wokonly/SkyRev/README.md

 ## Features

-- Scans a directory for JAR files
+- Scans JAR files for the virus "Skyrage"
-- Checks if the 'javassist' directory exists in the JAR files
-- Removes the 'javassist' directory from the infected JAR files
+- Removes anything found to be malicious inside the JAR file
-- Creates new clean versions of the JAR files without the 'javassist' directory
+- Removes 'Javassist' and 'MainL10.class' files

 ## Prerequisites